sagecodes/intro-to-python/README.md

 A super friendly introduction to Python No previous experience expected!

 You can't learn EVERYTHING in ~2 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!
-Come to our almost weekly code hours [meetups](https://www.meetup.com/Learn-Code-Seattle/events/) to ask questions if you get stuck and show off what you've been working on!

 - This course is for absolute beginners
 - Ask Questions!